encedo/notify-service/doc/index.html.md

 # Authentication

-Access to Notification Services is authorize based on digital signature over challenge-response scheme.
-More details about this mechanism is described below together with relate endpoints describtions.
+Access to Notification Services is authorized based on digital signature over challenge-response scheme.
+More details about this mechanism is described below together with related endpoints descriptions.